Godiya Akwashiki

-Godiya Akwashiki (born 3 August 1973) in Angba Iggah of Nasarawa State, Nigeria is a Nigerian politician.
-He is the current senator representing Nasarawa North senatorial district in Nasarawa State.
+Godiya Akwashiki (3 August 1973 – 31 December 2025) was a Nigerian politician.
+He was the senator representing Nasarawa North senatorial district in Nasarawa State.
 He was elected into the senate during the 2019 general elections of Nigeria.
 Akwashiki was re-elected during the 2023 general election.
 Before being elected into the senate he was the Deputy Speaker of the Nasarawa State House of Assembly.

 Early life and education

-Akwashiki was born in 1973 to Mr Akwashiki Walaro and Mrs Ramatu Akwashiki in Angba Iggah, Nasarawa Eggon local government area in Nasarawa State.
+Akwashiki was born in Angba Iggah, Nasarawa Eggon local government area in Nasarawa State on 3 August 1973, to Akwashiki Walaro and Ramatu Akwashiki.
 He attended the Government Primary School, Angba Iggah where he finished with his First School Leaving Certificate in 1987.
 In 1988 he enrolled into the Government Technical College, Assakio and graduated with the Senior Secondary Certificate in Education (WASSCE) in 1993.